Electorate of Saxony: Personal union with Poland

 After the death of the Polish king John III Sobieski in 1696, Augustus II the Strong converted to Catholicism and with Habsburg support, military pressure and bribes, won the free election for the kingship in 1697, becoming King Augustus II of Poland and Grand Duke of Lithuania.
-The political calculation behind a dynastically based personal union with the elective kingdom of Poland-Lithuania was rooted in the aspirations for independence among German territorial princes.
+The political calculation behind a dynastically based personal union with the elective Polish–Lithuanian Commonwealth was rooted in the aspirations for independence among German territorial princes.
 Saxony's rulers, like the other powerful imperial princes of the time, wanted to escape the central grip of the Holy Roman emperor and raise their own dynastic rank in the European state system.

 King Augustus' increased importance in foreign affairs led to secret negotiations with Denmark and Russia that were directed against Sweden and that ultimately resulted in the Great Northern War of 1700–1721.
 Augustus' power politics failed due to early defeats; the Saxon invasion of Swedish Livonia in 1700 turned into a military fiasco.
 The Swedes occupied Electoral Saxony in 1706/07 and forced Augustus to temporarily renounce the Polish crown in the Treaty of Altranstädt.
 The occupation cost Saxony 35 million Reichsthaler.
 Augustus regained possession of the Polish crown after the Swedes withdrew from Poland in 1709, but he was unable to assert his claim to Swedish Livonia and fell to the rank of a junior partner of Russia.

 After Augustus' death in 1733, disputes over his successor resulted in the War of the Polish Succession, which was won by Saxony.
 The legitimately elected Stanisław Leszczyński was forced to flee, and Elector Frederick Augustus II was elected as Polish King Augustus III.

-In 1756, at the beginning of the Seven Years' War, Saxony was invaded by the Kingdom of Prussia and remained under occupation and a part of the theater of war until 1763.
+In 1756, at the beginning of the Seven Years' War, Saxony was invaded by the Kingdom of Prussia and remained under occupation and a part of the theatre of war until 1763.
 The Prussians debased the Saxon currency, and Augustus III was briefly taken prisoner before being allowed to leave for Poland; he ruled exclusively from Warsaw throughout the war.

 After the Treaty of Hubertusburg of 1763 that ended the Third Silesian War (a part of the Seven Years' War), Saxony's position as a European power came to an end.
 Augustus III and Heinrich von Brühl both died in 1763, and the Saxon-Polish dynastic alliance effectively ended with the Russian-Prussian alliance of 1764.
 The House of Wettin's official renunciation of the Polish kingship followed in 1765.
 Elector Frederick Augustus III (r.
 1763–1806) rejected a new offer of the royal crown in 1791.
 Saxony was no longer in a position to play a role among the great powers.

 The impact of the Seven Years' War on Saxony was devastating.
-As a central theater of battles and troop movements, it suffered significant destruction and many civilian casualties.
+As a central theatre of battles and troop movements, it suffered significant destruction and many civilian casualties.
 An estimated 90,000 Saxons died as a result of the fighting.
 To avoid forced recruitment, many Saxons left the country.
 Counterfeiting led to economic losses under which the Leipzig Fair and Saxon's credit suffered.